 Things to See in Powerscourt House and Gardens

 The garden rooms and the living rooms of the Powerscourt House are great attractions in themselves.
-At one point of time, it epitomized style and charm in the whole of Ireland, and that old glory can still be felt in the beautiful interiors of the castle.
+At one point in time, it epitomized style and charm in the whole of Ireland, and that old glory can still be felt in the beautiful interiors of the castle.
 Of particular attraction are the gardens of the House.
 Started almost two and a half centuries back, the Gardens are an amalgamation of a varied number of styles with trees and flowers brought from different parts of the world.
 The Powerscourt Waterfall is the highest in Ireland and is visited by a large number of people.
 It serves as a great family picnic spot.
 You can also enjoy golf in the golfing part of the meadows.

 Event Organizations in Powerscourt House and Gardens

 The Ritz-Carlton, Powerscourt is the hospitality provider in the house at present.
 They beautifully blend the quaint style of the house along with modern facilities.
-The high and spacious ballroom and other rooms can be hired for public and corporate events including weddings, receptions, gala dinners, concerts and product launches, among others.
+The high and spacious ballroom and other rooms can be hired for public and corporate events including weddings, receptions, gala dinners, concerts, and product launches, among others.
 Every event is done under the close supervision of the Ritz-Carlton authorities, which ensures that it is almost always a success.

-The restaurant operated by Avoca is the only restaurant in the area, and has a seating capacity of 160 diners.
+The restaurant operated by Avoca is the only restaurant in the area and has a seating capacity of 160 diners.
 No reservations are allowed and only self-service facilities are available.
 You can also indulge in some specialty shopping in the shops operated by Avoca.
 You can shop at the Interiors Gallery and Garden Pavilion as well.